Key Takeaways

 How do I calculate my crypto taxes in New Zealand?

-- Add up all your taxable income: Calculate all of your income from crypto — including cryptocurrency that you earned and any profits from cryptocurrency that you disposed of.
+- Add up all your taxable income: Calculate all income from crypto, including earned cryptocurrency and profits from disposals.
+Track cost basis (your original cost for acquiring the crypto) so you can accurately calculate profits on each disposal.

-- Combine it with your other income: Your crypto earnings are added to your total income — including income from your job and other sources.
+- Combine it with your other income: Crypto earnings are added to total income from employment and other sources.

-- Apply New Zealand’s tax brackets: Your income will be taxed according to the tax bracket chart above.
+- Apply New Zealand's tax brackets: Income is taxed according to the bracket chart above.

 How do I pay crypto tax in New Zealand?